 How to calculate standard home office deductions using the simplified method

 The simplified method of calculating the Home Office deduction is a shorter, quicker method of determining the deduction requiring less intense recordkeeping.
-Taxpayers can claim a standard deduction of $5 a square foot of qualifying home office space.
+Taxpayers can claim a standard deduction of $5 per square foot of qualifying home office space.
 The deduction is limited to $1,500 or 300 square feet.
-If you choose this method, you can claim no depreciation or any carryover of prior year un-allowed deduction under the traditional method.
+If you choose this method, you can not claim depreciation or any carryover of prior year un-allowed deduction under the traditional method.
 Report the simplified Home Office deduction on Schedule C, Self-Employment Income, Page 2.

 Regardless of the method you choose, you must be sure to maintain the office as a separate space and no personal business or entertainment is permitted in the space.

 When every dollar matters, it matters who does your taxes™

 WE SEE YOU

 Our Tax Pros will connect with you one-on-one, answer all your questions, and always go the extra mile to support you.

 We have flexible hours, locations, and filing options that cater to every hardworking tax filer.